 The Commission on Dental Accreditation (CODA) accredits more than 250 dental assistant programs throughout the United States.
-Even in states that don't require formal education, enrolling in a CODA-accredited program can boost a dental assistant's job prospects and salary.
+Even in states that do not require formal education, enrolling in a CODA-accredited program can boost a dental assistant's job prospects and salary.

 Associate Degree in Dentistry

-Currently, no schools offer associate degrees in dentistry.
-Aspiring dentists should begin their education by enrolling in a bachelor's program.
-Associate programs in the dental field are geared toward students pursuing entry-level careers.
-Associate degrees in dental assisting are not extremely common, as non-degree certification programs typically fulfill the minimum education requirements for this career.
-Dental assistants who choose to pursue an associate degree can expect to complete the same type of coursework as a certificate program; this work is also supplemented with general education courses and some learners may participate in a dental office internship.
+Dental assistants who do choose to pursue an associate degree can expect to complete the same type of coursework as a certificate program.
+They also complete general education courses, and some learners may participate in a dental office internship.

 Bachelor's Degree in Dentistry

-Enrolling in a non-science discipline may make completing dental school prerequisites more difficult.
-Some universities offer pre-dental or pre-dentistry tracks, either within a larger science major or as a separate, supplemental option to a bachelor's.
-A pre-dental program ensures fulfillment of dental school prerequisites, which typically consist of several credits of biology, chemistry, and physics.
+Enrolling in a nonscience discipline may make completing dental school prerequisites difficult.
+Some universities offer pre-dental or pre-dentistry tracks, either within a larger science major or as a supplemental option to a bachelor's track.
+A pre-dental program ensures that students will fulfill dental school prerequisites, which typically consist of several credits of biology, chemistry, and physics classes.